phao/NA-nonlinear-temperature-enhanced-diffusion-model-DD/README.md

 pytest tests
 ```

 Then, running the notebooks for reproducing the convergence studies is the next step.
 To run a notebook, it should be in project's root folder.
 Simply open the notebook and run all cells.
 The first cell will add `src/` to the Python's system path.
-Running notebooks on VS Code also work.

 ## Files Structure